 Edit the Datadog Authentication environment to add in your Datadog API key as the initial value and current value for the

-If you are accessing the Datadog app that is in the EU region, instead of the default endpoint URL, you need to switch the Postman collection to access from the EU endpoint URL
+If you are accessing the Datadog site in the EU region, instead of the default endpoint URL, you need to switch the Postman collection to access from the EU endpoint URL

 Follow these steps to update to the EU instance: